chijiajian/packer-plugin-zstack/.web-docs/README.md

-The zstack builder is used to create ZStack Image by VM Instance
+The ZStack Packer plugin allows you to create custom VM images on ZStack Cloud.
+It supports creating images from existing VM instances, managing instance lifecycle, and exporting images to backup storage.

 ### Installation